 According to Chris Nichols, Chief Strategy Officer at CenterState Bank Central in Florida, “If your bank performs worse than industry benchmarks or peers, that is [a] sign that you may have inefficiencies.”
 In this article, Chris shares how Lean Six Sigma can help banks get to a 35% efficiency ratio to be competitive in the future and how to fix loan processing problems in a systematic way.
 Lean Six Sigma can help cut credit processing costs, speed performance and reduce errors!

 Focused on saving time versus money, ten employees from across the Island Savings staff recently achieved Green Belt status in an effort to empower his and her inner problem solver.
-In addition to problem solving, the ten employees are now empowered to make changes quickly and streamline times for both employees and Island Savings members.
+In addition to problem solving, the ten employees are now empowered to make changes quickly and streamline times for both employees and Island Savings member.

 There is a high error rate in the insurance industry.
 With that being said, there is a lot of room for improvement.
 With the opportunity to improve being so high, Sudhir Achar, owner of Vantage Agora, believes that turning to Six Sigma will improve his company’s quality and operations.
 Achar also believes that a Six Sigma level of performance should be sought after in the entire insurance industry.